 Table 2.
-Documented causes of least tern mortality, D Street Fill, 2017.
+Documented causes of least tern mortality, D Street Fill, 2018.

-daily-observed chick numbers and recapture data indicate additional losses of up to 88-91 chicks, species suspected as responsible for losses include northern harrier, peregrine falcon, and gull-billed tern, with possible losses also to red-tailed hawk, American kestrel, and common raven.
-One fledgling, and 33 chicks were found with no obvious causes of death.
-The carcass of one chick was found away from the nest and with head compressed, suspected of having been dropped by a gull-billed tern.
+daily-observed chick numbers and recapture data indicate additional losses of up to 86-90 chicks, species suspected as responsible for losses include northern harrier and gull-billed tern, with possible losses also to coyote, red-tailed hawk, peregrine falcon, American kestrel, and American crow.
+45 chicks were found with no obvious causes of death.
+The carcass of one additional chick was found being scavenged by ants but it was not possible to determine whether they had contributed to cause of death or not.
 A gull-billed tern was observed carrying prey that was suspected to be a tern chick.
-Three chicks were observed being taken by a northern harrier.
-The remains of one depredated fledgling suggested harrier as responsible, feather piles of two other fledglings suggested peregrine falcon as responsible, and depredated remains of three others were suspected to be from either harrier or peregrine.
-At least six eggs from six nests were depredated by common raven, and additional abandoned eggs were scavenged by ravens.
+The band of one chick was recovered in necropsy of a great blue heron at Naval Amphibious Base Delta Beach North.
+The remains of one depredated chick suggested harrier as responsible.
+One large chick/fledgling and two fledglings were observed being taken by a northern harrier.
+The remains of one additional depredated fledgling suggested harrier as responsible, and depredated remains of another was suspected to be from either harrier or great blue heron.
+Feathers of one adult suggested possible predation by a raptor.